liz-lewis-manchester/CNM_2025_group_13/Docs/milestones.md

 - Deliverables: Results folder with plots from Task 9, Task 10 and Task 11
 - Person responsible for checking: Muhammad Ramlee

-*Milestone 5:...*
+*Milestone 5:Visualisation and Validation*
 -
 - Goal: Check testing, documentation, and visualisation to finalise the coursework
 - Task 12: Visualisation tools
 - Task 13: Automated tests
 - Deliverables: Visualisation tools saved into 'Results' folder; finalise Readme file and check if everythig works properly and it done.
-- Person responsible for checking:
+- Person responsible for checking: Alex Wong